-- Half the total grade for the class - The grade assigned for the final submission is what is counted - Grades assigned for the review are my assessment of what that final grade will be, and is not counted towards the class grade - Canvas is not smart enough to do this, so don't go by the totals it gives you
+- Half the total grade for the class - The grade assigned for the final submission is what is counted - Grades assigned for the review are my assessment of what that final grade will be, and is not counted towards the class grade - A good grade doesn't mean you can stop.
+It anticipates that you will continue on that trajectory.